As human beings, we’re constantly searching for happiness. So, how exactly do we attain it?

-The study found a direct correlation between relationship satisfaction and health, with the former providing resilience to life’s hardships, as well as helping to prevent mental decline and physical ailments.
+According to the Harvard Gazette, the study found a direct correlation between relationship satisfaction and health, with the former providing resilience to life’s hardships, as well as helping to prevent mental decline and physical ailments.
 Additional studies have found that relationship satisfaction was a better indicator and predictor of physical health than cholesterol levels were.

 The benefits are not only limited to physical health either.
 The study also found that relationship satisfaction has a positive impact on one’s mental health.
 Individuals with strong and healthy relationships also lived longer and happier lives.
 It is important to note though that this is not limited to romantic relationships.
 A strong sense of community, having close relationships with friends, children, family, and colleagues, was just as much an influencer and predictor of happiness, health and longevity as those close bonds that existed in a romantic relationship.